suifengls/LeetCode/README.md

     	 Similar to binary search, but when A[left] == A[mid] or A[mid] == A[right] (may have duplicate), move mid to next unduplcate number.

+61. Remove Duplicates from Sorted List II

+     	 Two pointers, p points to the previous node of non-duplicate node, q move to next non-duplicate node, then p->next = q.

+62. Remove Duplicates from Sorted List

+    	 Two pointers, p points to current node, q moves to find the next distinguish node of p, then p->next = q.

+63. Partition List

+    	  Use 4 pointers to keep track of the head and tail of smaller list and larger list.

+64. RestoreUPAddresses

+	  DFS.
+Successful IP : ip.size() == s.size()+3 & dot == 3